NTHU-EE-CV-2016-Fall/homework0/README.md

 At the sametime, it also helps me to know you a little bit more :)

 ## Brief self-introduction [max 500 words]
+Hi, my name is 魏凱亞、Jack.
+I'm one of the students of Prof.Chiou-Ting Hsu in CS department.
+This is the first year of my mastership.
+Recently,I started reading papers about computer vision, especially in object detection and cross-domain visual recognition.
+I found it very interesting in the evolution of approaches in object detection.
+I had lots of fun reading the papers and trying to micmic the thoughts or understand the concept/perspective why the authors would propose such a method.
 ## Why Computer Vision? [max 500 words]

 ## What do you want to achieve in the course? [ max 500 words]